 What is Assisted Living?

-Assisted living services are offered in a number of housing scenarios including traditional communities, near or integrated skilled nursing homes or hospitals, retirement communities, or independent living communities.
-Some communities tend to be split with one half functioning as an assisted living facility, while the other remains an independent living facility.
-This situation works well for those interested in independent living, because in the event of a change in health, you can simply move over to the assisted living side.
-This transition will provide the personal and health care services now required, without the effort that comes with having to find a new home and moving.
+Assisted living encompases a variety of terms, all of which offer similar services and housing scenarios, including traditional senior communities, retirement communities, or independent living communities.
+Some locations offer both to be split with one half functioning as an assisted living facility, while the other remains an independent living facility.
+This situation works well for those interested in independent living, because in the event of a change in health, residents can simply move over to the assisted living side and continue to age in place without the effort and stress that comes with moving.

 A Breakdown of Assisted Living Residents by Age & Gender